martijnpoppen/nl.lrvdlinden.rtl-nieuws/README.md

 ## General
-This app gives Homey the ability to respond to messages of the Dutch P2000 network.
+This app gives Homey the ability to respond to messages of the Dutch News sender RTL Nieuws.
 Keep in mind that all messages send on this network are in Dutch.

-- Basic search abilities (capcode, town, region, etc.)
 - Use in flow to trigger anything, e.g. speech so Homey tells you what is happening

 ---